 This guide shows how you can use Mimecast's services to implement the UK government's secure email guidance.
 See the Securing Government Email page on the Government's website for further details.
 Make sure your supplier can configure email services securely.

-To improve email security and comply with government network policy use:
+In summary, to improve email security and comply with government network policy use:

-- Encryption: encrypt email in transit over the internet between government organizations using Transport Layer Security (TLS) version 1.2 or later.
+- Encryption: Encrypt email in transit over the internet between government organizations using Transport Layer Security (TLS) version 1.2 or later.

-- Assessment: pass an assessment and commit to ensuring your email service is configured and run securely.
+- Assessment: Pass an assessment and commit to ensuring your email service is configured and run securely.

 Encrypting Email Traffic Using TLS

-Secure Receipt policies can be used to apply TLS to connections used to:
+- Secure Receipt Policies can be used to apply TLS to connections used to:

-Secure Delivery policies are applied to connections used to deliver messages from Mimecast.
+- Secure Delivery Policies are applied to connections used to deliver messages from Mimecast.
 Specifically to:

-Both of these policies can be configured to be applied to the following scopes of users:
+These policies can be configured to be applied to the following scopes of users:

-- Inbound, Outbound, or All connections.
+- Inbound, outbound, or all connections.

-- Specific domains (either by individual policy or using Address Groups).
+- Specific domains (either by individual policy or using address groups).

 Securing Email Domains Using DNS Authentication Policies